 Among the 7,107 islands that make up the Philippines, you will find no shortage of water activities.
-From island hopping to diving to my personal favorite, surfing.
-In the ten years that I have lived here, I’ve had the chance to explore many different provinces.
-Ultimately I find myself gravitating towards the surf towns.
-My favorite part about these surf towns is how laid back everything is.
+From island hopping to diving to my personal favourite, surfing.
+In the ten years that I have lived here, I've had the chance to explore many different provinces.
+Ultimately I find myself gravitating towards the surf towns, and I will give you my top 5 surf towns in the Philippines.
+My favourite part about these surf towns is how laid back everything is.
 The locals are welcoming and reflect the lifestyle so well.
 Your baristas will be showing off a glowing tan that can only be the result of spending hours surfing.
 In fact, a little after lunch you will see most establishments close up shop and hang a sign that says, “Surf break, will be back later!”

 A lot of you might be interested in surfing but wonder if it's a sport that you have to be trained for.
 Not to worry, I'll be sharing options for any surfing level.
 Here in the, you can hire an instructor or “Kuya” as the young men are called.
 Not only will they teach you the proper form and safety precautions but they'll be with you every step of the way.
 During my first time, I was a little scared to be out in the water alone.
 When you're with an instructor he'll help you paddle out and then tell you the exact time to stand on the board so that you can catch a wave.
 If that's not enough help, they'll even go get your board for you when you wipe out.
 At what price you ask?
 Surf instructors on most beaches can be hired for about 7USD (or 350 Philippine Pesos) per hour.
 Just make sure that they have the proper certification and come from respectable establishments.
 Now on to the main event, the top 5 surf towns in the Philippines.